 Classic bodyweight exercises aren’t the only way to whip your core into shape.
-Whether you’re looking to mix up your ab workout or take it to the next level, introducing a piece of equipment might be just what you need for your next home workout or trip to the gym.
+Whether you’re looking to mix up your ab workout or take it to the next level, introducing a piece of equipment might be just what you need for your next home workout.
 We asked Kim Lavender, VP of team and small group training at GoodLife Fitness, for her take on three must-try tools for the ultimate core workout.

 Weighted hula hoops